 The front features the now-standard Dynamic Island and slimmer bezels.
 The rear packs the familiar Pro camera array introduced way back in iPhone 11 Pro.

-Its sibling, iPhone 16 features a unique colored glass process unique to Apple.
+Its less professional sibling, iPhone 16, features a unique colored glass process unique to Apple.
 This year's vibrant colors feel like a reaction to last year's muted tones.
 I haven't seen this process copied anywhere else, and it's beginning to earn its rank as the signature style of the iPhone.
 The ultramarine (read: "blue") iPhone 16 is gorgeous, and needs to be seen in real life.
 I went with the color Apple calls "teal," but I would describe it more as "vivid Agave."

 Inside iPhone 16 Pro